grafana/grafana-image-renderer/README.md

 ## Installation

-We offer two installation methods: as a plugin and as a remote service.
-We always recommend using the remote service if possible, as this is how we deploy the service in Grafana Cloud, and thus gets the most attention in bug handling.
+We offer two installation methods: as a Docker image, and as a standalone service.

 **I deploy Grafana in Docker/Kubernetes/...:** Use the Docker image.